ehpc-lab/docker-conda-course/README.md

 ### Download a Linux official image from the Docker hub
 Access the Docker hub website (https://hub.docker.com/), and look for “miniconda3” image.

-Open the Operating System terminal and execute the commands:
+Open the Operating System terminal and execute the command:
 ```
 docker run -i -t -v <local machine path>:/home continuumio/miniconda3 /bin/bash
 ```